vladfeigin/llm-agents-evaluation/README.md

     - Tailor the data set structure to your use case.
     - Start with a small size of 20-30 samples of your flow.
     - Regularly update data sets with real production examples.
-    - For a multi-agent system, create a dedicated dataset for each agent.
+    - For a multi-agent system, create a dedicated data set for each agent.

 For example the evaluation data set for conversational flow, could have the following schema: